-In general, marriage and family coursework is structured to help graduates understand family relationships and marriage, as well as human development across the lifespan, cultural diversity, and child socialization.
-One of the primary objectives of these programs is to prepare graduates to work in service-oriented organizations where they can assist families in pursuing wellness, preventing conflict, and dealing with common life challenges in effective ways.
+In general, marriage and family therapy coursework is designed to help graduates understand family relationships and marriage, as well as human development across the lifespan, cultural diversity, and child socialization.
+One of the primary goals of these programs is to prepare graduates to work in service-oriented organizations, where they can assist families in dealing with common life challenges in effective ways.

 What Can You Do With a Marriage and Family Therapy Bachelor's Degree?

 Community health workers typically work with members of a specific group or who have a specific condition or illness.
-They work with individuals, educating them on health issues and providing informal counseling and support.
-Community health workers also collect data, help identify the needs of the community they serve, and report findings to social service and health care providers.
+They work with individuals, teaching them about health issues and providing informal counseling and support.
+Community health workers also collect data, help identify the needs of the community they serve, and report findings to social service and healthcare providers.

-When you're determining which program is the best online bachelor's in marriage and family therapy program for your needs and goals, there are many factors to take into account.
-Besides cost, some other important considerations regarding an online degree include the following:
+When you're deciding on the best online bachelor's in marriage and family therapy program for your needs and goals, there are many factors to take into account.
+Besides cost, some other important considerations regarding an online MFT program include the following:

 Is the school accredited by an approved agency?
 To check, use the databases provided by the U.S. Department of Education or the Council for Higher Education.
 Accreditation is important because enrollment in an accredited school is required for you to be eligible for federal financial aid, and it may be required to transfer credits to another school or for acceptance into graduate school.

 Does the college or university's location matter to you?
 If you're studying online, this may not be an important consideration.
-However, you may want to consider the school's location as it relates to resident and nonresident tuition fees.
+However, you may want to consider the school's location as it relates to in-state resident and out-of-state tuition fees.

 Faculty and Staff